skraft-redhat/container_k8s_openshift_demo/container/CONTAINER.md

 3. Pull the container image:
 `podman pull quay.io/stephan_kraft/hello-world-demo`

+3a. (optional) Show the images and their size:
+`podman images ls`

 4. Run the image:
 `podman run -i --rm -p 8080:8080 quay.io/stephan_kraft/hello-world-demo`

 5. Access the endpoint:
-In a browser (or with curl) try to access http://localhost:8080/hello
+In a browser (or with curl) try to access http://localhost:8080

 6. Container basics:
 As discussed, container are also virtualization, but on a different level than Virtual Machines (VMs).
 They are running as processes on a (Linux) Kernel and make use of basic Kerne functionality, like: